Vote will show Georgia as swing state or extend GOP control

 5TH DISTRICT

 Democrat Nikema Williams seeks to succeed John Lewis in the Atlanta-centered 5th District and is facing Republican Angela Stanton-King.
 Williams, a state senator and chair of the Georgia Democratic Party, wants to use federal power to provide more subsidized health care and guarantee voting rights.
-The 43-year-old Stanton-King, who was pardoned by the president, says Trump is delivering economically for African Americans.
+The 43-year-old Stanton-King, who was pardoned by the president for her role in a car theft ring that led to a 2004 conviction on federal conspiracy charges, says Trump is delivering economically for African Americans.

 6TH DISTRICT